poudelnisha/Covid-VS-Non-Covid-classifier/README.md

 COVID related data were limited.
 So, we created our own dataset and implemented three machine learning model to best classify the COVID tweets from Non COVID tweets.
 Given that our model has a good accuracy, we concluded that this model can be further used for Natural Language Processing to extract important information by Public health stakeholders and government bodies.

-Further it is explined in the notebook itself.
+Further it is explained in the notebook itself.
 [Notebook](https://github.com/poudelnisha/Covid-VS-Non-Covid-classifier/blob/main/model_covidclassifier.ipynb)

+Please refer to [Report] (https://github.com/poudelnisha/Covid-VS-Non-Covid-classifier/blob/main/Report.pdf) for detail report.

 ## Let's Get Started !!!